cpp-tutor/pseudocode-compiler/README.md

 # pseudocode-compiler

-A utility and CGI program which translates AQA's GCSE specification pseudocode (course code 8252) to Javascript.
+A utility and CGI program which translates AQA's GCSE pseudocode specification (course code 8525) to Javascript.

 ## Building under Windows